 What should you consider when hiring a content editor and a copyeditor?

 The first thing to consider when hiring editors is to find a good fit.
 Some specialize in digital marketing, and others specialize in different literary genres.
 It’s your job to find the right editor who truly understands your project and the message you’re trying to convey.
 If you don’t feel like someone is the right fit, keep looking until you find someone better suited to edit your type of content.

 You should also take your budget into account.
 You can either hire a freelance editor or an editing service to handle the process for you.
 Each editor’s cost will vary depending on the length of the content and exactly what you need done.
 If you have a long novel or are completely revamping your website, let them know!
 You might be able to get a good deal on a large project price instead of paying by the word or by the hour.

 Let us make your content Elite!

 Editors at Elite Editing are experts in all things editing.
 We offer affordable, personalized, and scalable services that we’ll customize to fit your needs.
-We’ll make sure your novel is ready to hit the bookshelves and that your company’s copy is primed for success.
+We’ll make sure your content is ready and that your company’s copy is primed for success.